garfix/nli-go/doc/remarks.md

   H: Why (did you pick [it] up)?
   S: -- does not find an instance of SHRDLU picking up SHRDLU --

-"It" must now refer to the same object it referred before.
+"It" must now refer to the same object it referred to before.
 The system should not try to interpret it again; it should remember its previous binding.

 While this seems to call for replacing the ellipsis with its _semantic_ antecedent, this is undesirable in some cases.